 Because Firefly III stores personal financial information it's important to know how Firefly III is secured, and how it's not.

 The database is not encrypted, and data in the tables of the database is readable for humans.
-Make sure that you use a strong password to authenticate to the database and create a dedicated user for the Firefly III database.
+Use a strong password to authenticate to the database and create a dedicated user for the Firefly III database.
 Whenever possible, use the disk encryption feature of your operating system to encrypt the disk on which the database is stored.

-When you connect your Firefly III instance to the internet, make sure that the database can't be connected to from the web, but only from localhost.
-Preferrably, the database host can only be reached from the Firefly III host.
+When you connect your Firefly III instance to the internet, ensure that the database can't be connected to from the web, but only from localhost.
+Preferably, the database host can only be reached from the Firefly III host.